abdfaizaan/AIW-DevOps-with-GitHub-V2/Hands-on lab/ms-spl-implement-ci-cd-hol1-ex-1.md

    ![](media/ex-1-2.png)

-1. You'll be to see the lab files in Visual Studio code and explore the code files.
+1. You'll see the lab files in Visual Studio Code and explore the code files.

    ![](media/ex_1_g_0.png)

 ### Task 2: Set up Local Infrastructure

-In this task, You will set up the local infrastructure using Dotnet .
-You'll be working with three docker images: fabrikam-init, fabrikam-api, and fabrikam-web.
+In this task, you will set up the local infrastructure using NET.
+You'll be working with three Docker images: fabrikam-init, fabrikam-api, and fabrikam-web.

 1. In **Visual Studio Code**, open a new terminal by clicking on the **menu bar (1)**, selecting **Terminal (2)**, and then choosing **New Terminal (3)**.

    ![](media/devops1.5.png "New Repository Creation Form")

 1. Click on the **Drop-down** **(1)** button next to PowerShell and select **Command Prompt** **(2)**  from the list.
-A new command Prompt terminal will be opened.
+A new Command Prompt terminal will be opened.

    ![](media/2dgn45.png)